Change Begins at Home: Can Gifting Bins Nudge a Change?

 Part 4: The Waste Watch

-We have all witnessed perfectly good roads being re-laid after just six months, or pristine flyover pillars covered in expensive “plaster of paris decorations” simply to exhaust an annual budget and trigger kickbacks for a contractor-official nexus.
+We have all witnessed perfectly good roads being re-laid after just six months, or pristine flyover pillars covered in expensive “plaster of paris decorations” simply to exhaust an annual budget and trigger kickbacks through the contractor-official nexus.

 • Redundancy Audits: The dashboard should automatically flag projects that overlap with recently completed work.
 If a road was laid recently, the system should block “re-laying” funds until an independent audit justifies the need.
 News Ref.